 Remember You are the Boss

 Contractors are working for you!
 Feel free to ask questions before, during, and after a project.
-A good contractor will answer questions about methods, processes, and timelines.
+A good contractor will answer questions about methods, processes, permits, timelines, and costs.
 We want you to be satisfied with your project and want your feedback.